coderade/coderade.io-blog/content/post/android/converting-graphic-files-to-webp-format.md

 I'll say No, I want to keep both versions of the file.

-So now we can compare the PNG and a WebP files:
+Now, we can compare the PNG and a WebP files:

 ![](/images/posts/android/converting-graphic-files-to-webp-format/webp-png-comparison.png)